 Bring the lulav and etrog together—you’ve done the mitzvah!

-Nevertheless, the custom is to wave the arba minim in all six directions—south, north, east, up, down and west.
+Nevertheless, Treat your set with TLC—they’re fragile goods!the custom is to wave the arba minim in all six directions—south, north, east, up, down and west.
 Click here for an illustrated guide to shaking the Four Kinds.

 Take along your arba minim to the synagogue for the morning services.
 We wave them again during the Hallel prayer, and then parade them around the synagogue during the Hosha’anot ceremony.